minetest/minetest/doc/lua_api.md

              internal ID used to track versions.
 * `title`: A human-readable title to address the modpack.

+> [!NOTE]
-Note: to support 0.4.x, please also create an empty modpack.txt file.
+> To support 0.4.x, please also create an empty modpack.txt file.

 ## Mod Directory Structure